Eweida v United Kingdom: Facts

-Judgments of the British Tribunals and Court of Appeal
+Judgments of the English tribunals and Court of Appeal

 Employment Tribunal

 Although BA changed its policy, it refused to pay Eweida for the period of her suspension.
 Eweida opted to pursue her case against BA at an employment tribunal, citing the original BA ruling as a form of discrimination against Christians.
 On 8 January 2008, after rejecting an out of court settlement offer reported at £8,500, Eweida lost her case.
 It was rejected on the grounds that she had breached the firm's regulations without good cause.
 The tribunal commented that it was "not a tribunal of faith".
 The tribunal's report highlighted several other issues regarding Eweida's conduct at BA, including refusing to work on Christmas Day and telling a gay colleague that he could still be "redeemed".

 Employment Appeal Tribunal

-In the Employment Appeal Tribunal, Elias J refused Ms Eweida's appeal.
+In the Employment Appeal Tribunal, Judge Elias refused Ms Eweida's appeal.

 Court of Appeal

 Eweida first appealed to the Court of Appeal for a costs capping order, which was shortly refused.
 She then appealed on substantive grounds, which also failed in February, 2010.
-Sedley LJ upheld the judgment of the EAT.
+Lord Justice Sedley upheld the judgment of the EAT.

 In October 2010, after the Supreme Court refused to hear her case, Ms. Eweida announced her intention to seek redress in the European Court of Human Rights in Strasbourg.